opencord/docs/profiles/mcord/install.md

 A convenience script is provided that will install M-CORD on a single node, suitable for evaluation or testing.
 Requirements:

-- An Ubuntu 16.04 node with at least 64GB of RAM and 32 virtual CPUs
+- An _Ubuntu 16.04.4 LTS_ server with at least 64GB of RAM and 32 virtual CPUs
 - User invoking the script has passwordless `sudo` capability
-- Hostname is resolvable in DNS, e.g., `dig +short $( hostname )` returns an IP address

 ```bash
 git clone https://gerrit.opencord.org/automation-tools